 - Building strength in the core does not always require using free weights or resistance machines.

-- Interval Training at a very high intensity reduces the body-fat quicker around the abdomen.
+- Repetition raining at a very high intensity reduces the body-fat quicker around the abdomen.

 - Hill sprints are a good example of High Intensity Interval Training for the core muscles.